usemarkup/rackspace_yum/README.md

 * `gpgkey` - A URL pointing to the ASCII-armored GPG key file for the repository.
 This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
-If this option is set, yum will automatically import the key from the specified URL.
+If `assumeyes` is true and `gpgkey` is set, yum will automatically import the key from the specified URL.
 * `http_caching` - Either 'all', 'packages', or 'none'.
 Determines how upstream HTTP caches are instructed to handle any HTTP downloads that Yum does.
 Defaults to 'all'